bro256/safelock/README.md

 # SafeLock - Django based secret manager
 My first Python project related to cryptography.
+The project is still in progress.

 ## Cryptography